brianchaan/dotfiles/README.md

 1. Log in to Apple ID
     - Open and configure App Store, Messages, FaceTime
+    - Download and install apps on your account
 1. Add Internet Accounts
     - Open System Preferences > Internet Accounts
     - Add each account